kevlo-cyber/third-party-risk-management/README.md

 3. **"Self-hosted vs. vendor-hosted determines scrutiny level."** Internal controls reduce risk for on-premise systems.

-4. **"Remote access reveals security maturity—theirs and ours."** How both parties handle privileged access shows their true security posture.
+4. **"Remote access reveals security maturity, theirs and ours."** How both parties handle privileged access shows their true security posture.

 5. **"Some risks can't be compensated away."** Windows 7 and older?
 No amount of controls makes that acceptable.